sheldonhull/sheldonhull.hugo/content/posts/2020/2020-11-04-consider-the-benefits-of-powershell-for-developer-workflows.md

 - Use a cli tool to flip to yaml (you can use native tooling often without much issue!): `$InstanceCollection | ConvertTo-Json -Depth 10 | cfn-flip | Out-File ./instance-collection.yml`

 Now build a test (mock syntax), that passes or fails based on the status of the instances

+{{< admonition type="Note" title="Disclaimer" open=true >}}

+I'm sure there's great tooling with `jq`, `yq`, excel clis and other libraries that can do similar work.

+My point is that it's pretty straight forward to explore this in PowerShell as object-based pipelines are a lot less work with complex objects than text based parsing.

+{{< /admonition >}}

 ```powershell
 Describe "Instance Status Check" {